AviatrixSystems/Docs/HowTos/gateway.rst

 **DOWN**: A gateway can be down under the following circumstances.

--  The Gateway and the controller could not communicate with each other over HTTPS(443).
+- The Gateway and the Controller could not communicate with each other over HTTPS (443).
 - The Gateway instance (VM) is not in running state.
 - Critical services are down on the gateway.

 **CHECK**: The Controller did not receive expected number of keepalive messages from the gateway during a health check.
 This is usually caused by the controller security group port 443 not being open to the gateway's EIP.